anandtrex/so-simple-libre-theme/README.md

 1. Copy directly from the So Simple gem

-   * Go to your local So Simple gem installation directory (run `bundle show jekyll-theme-so-simple` to get the path to it).
+   * Go to your local So Simple gem installation directory (run `bundle show jekyll-theme-so-simple-libre` to get the path to it).
    * Copy the contents of `/assets/css/main.scss` from there to `<your_project>`.
    * Customize what you want inside `<your_project>/assets/css/main.scss`.